edinabwari/alx-higher_level_programming/README.md

-# All th python project task.
+# All t python project task.
 # More to be added soon